Arts & Cultural Districts

 Applications

 The state’s Arts & Cultural District Council meets twice a year to review district planning efforts and monitor community progress.
 Applications for new districts are accepted as funding is available.
 Applicants are recommended by the Arts & Cultural Districts State Coordinator to the New Mexico Arts Commission, which officially designates the districts.
-See past application and eligibility criteria.
+Contact New Mexico MainStreet’s Director for more information.

 Comments are closed.